-You acknowledge that all shore excursions and tours, however conducted, airline flights and ground transportation; and any ship physician, nurse and on board concessions (including, without limitation, gift shops, spa, beauty salon, fitness center, golf and art programs, and video/snorkel concession) are operated by independent contractors.
+You acknowledge that shore excursions, tours, airline flights, ground transportation, medical services and other services and activities provided onboard (including, without limitation, shopping, spa and beauty salon services, fitness center, fitness classes, PADI courses, FlowRider, etc.) are operated by independent contractors.
 NAHA neither supervises nor controls their actions, nor makes any representation, whether express or implied, as to their suitability.
 These services are provided only as a convenience for you, and you are free to use or not use them.
 You agree that each of the Released Parties assumes no responsibility, does not guarantee performance and in no event shall be liable for any negligent or intentional acts or omissions, loss, damage, injury or delay to you and/or your property in connection with these services.
 You use them at your own risk.

 AGE REQUIREMENTS / WHO MAY SAIL

-Please make sure that everyone in your stateroom is eligible to sail.
+Please make sure that everyone in your stateroom meets the following parameters and is eligible to sail.

 - Infants who are at least 6 months on the day of departure, may sail.